-This Episode’s Question: What is training culture and how can a coach build it?
+This Episode’s Question: What is speed and how do we train it?

 The most effective coaches development tool is finding a good mentor.
 Both Nick and I have had their careers shaped by some of the world’s best mentors.
 On this episode we share our experiences finding and working with mentors, discuss what makes a good mentor, and provide advice on how to seek out and work with mentors on your own.
 Read more

 You look around social media and you will instantly see athletes and coaches sharing their latest greatest exercises.
 These exercises become the focus and whole programs are developed around them.
 But training is not just about the exercises; they are the means, not the end.
 On this episode of the GAINcast Vern discusses why training is about more than the exercise.

 This Episode’s Question: Exercises are the building blocks of training, so why is it that athletic development is about more than the exercises?
 And what is it about then?